-To subscribe, you will need to create an Arduino ID, a valid credit card, and the email addresses of the users you want to enroll.
+To subscribe, you will need to create an Arduino ID, decide on a subscription plan, and provide information on your school.
+You’ll also need a valid credit card or a US bank account, and the email addresses of the those you want to enroll.
 We also have a solution for students that do not have access to email.

 Go to https://create.arduino.cc/plans/chrome-app and click on the plan that best suits your needs, based on the number of students you would like to enroll.
-Don't worry if you select a plan and then enroll a higher number of students, we will automatically adjust the subscription bracket for you.
+Don't worry if you select a smaller plan and then enroll a more students, we’ll automatically adjust the subscription to accommodate the extra students.

 When selecting a plan, you will be asked to log in.
 Now it's the time to use your credentials.